Family Support

 Family Contact

 Family members are encouraged to connect with Sage clinical staff for support when referring their family member.
-While in treatment, clients stay connected with family members via telephone, Face time, email, or Facebook.
+While in treatment, clients may stay connected with family members via telephone, Face time, email, or Facebook.

 Family Visitation